Bgujer/MECH105_algorithms/False Position/README.md

 # False Position
+falsePosition finds the root of a function using false position method

+Inputs:
-falsePosition finds the root of a function using false position method The function needs two guesses (xl and xu) that bracket the root es = stopping criteria
+- The function needs two guesses (xl and xu) that bracket the root
+- es = stopping criteria
-Maxit = maximum interations
+- Maxit = maximum interations

 Outputs:
 - The root